ashwinreddy/blog/_posts/2022-11-26-prince-returns.md

 title: "The Prince Returns"
 ---

-I've read a decent number of stories in [Proto-Indo-European mythology](https://en.wikipedia.org/wiki/Proto-Indo-European_mythology?oldformat=true) and noticed a story pattern I like a lot.
-I call it _The Prince Returns_, but it's just a type of [[Hero's Journey]]: a prince, i.e. a young or middle-aged man of noble character, finds himself lost in the world and must complete a voyage home, usually guided by a sage figure.
-Here are my favorite examples:
+I call my favorite story pattern _The Prince Returns_, but it's just a type of [[Hero's Journey]].
+In it, a prince, usually a young or middle-aged man of noble character, finds himself lost in the world and must complete a voyage home, guided by a sage.

 1. In Homer's _Odyssey_, Odysseus's _nostos_ takes him from Calypso's Ogygia to Ithaca, where his wife Penelope and son Telemachus await him.
 Athena guides Telemachus in the form of Mentor.
 2. In Virgil's _Aeneid_, Aeneas is prince of Troy, displaced from his home when it is burned down by the Greeks.
 He must find his new home in Italy.